 • From + 40 to +60, adults and nymphs die.

-• + 60 degrees and above nits die.
+• + 60 degrees and above, nits die.

 Exposure to high temperatures

-Exposure to high temperatures on body lice:
+The effect of high temperatures on body louse:

-Exposure to high temperatures on head lice:
+The effects of high temperatures on head louse:

-After heat treatment, the insects should be combed out with a thick comb.
+After heat treatment, insects should be combed out with a thick comb.
 The procedure should be carried out three to four times a day.

 Exposure to low temperatures

-Fighting body lice with low temperatures:
+Fighting body louse with low temperatures:

 After freezing, things should be heat treated (as described above).
 This approach will increase the chances of success.